bryanmonzon/plugin-boiler/README.md

-## Fifty & Fifty Boilerplate Plugin
+## Bryan Monzon Boilerplate Plugin
 ==========

 This is a boiler plate plugin for WordPress.
-It is based on the needs at Fifty & Fifty and isn't necassarily intended for others to use.
+It is based on the needs at Bryan Monzon and isn't necassarily intended for others to use.
 We've found that we do a lot of things over and over again and rebuilding these things from scratch is a lot of work.

 Although you can certainly install this plugin and it will work, it will be useless as everything referenced as "Boiler"